we use ggplot2 for graphical representations

 Single model extraction

 The sim_list() object behaves like a read-only list.
-We can therefore extract any of the models, for instance to display the corresponding flows, as shown below for the first model, using the standard matrix display and the position-based one.
+We can therefore extract any of the models, for instance to display the corresponding flows, as demonstrated below for the first model, using both the standard matrix display and the position-based one.

 autoplot(models[[1]]) +